nayel71/factor-fibonacci/README.md

-# Primality of Fibonacci Numbers with Prime Index
+# Prime Factors of Fibonacci Numbers with Prime Index

-It is not hard to see that Fibonacci numbers with composite index are composite.
+It is not hard to see that Fibonacci numbers with composite index greater than 4 are composite.
 The converse, however, is false.
-This program will find the least prime factor of a Fibonacci number with prime index.
+This program can find the least prime factor and the prime factorisation (slow for large index) of Fibonacci numbers with prime index.

 ## Algorithm